Skip to content

 Applicable to voltage thresholds

-This settings is only applicable if the DPL is using voltage thresholds.
+This setting is only applicable if the DPL is using voltage thresholds.

 When the battery is discharged, its voltage drops.
 Additionally, depending on where the battery voltage is read, line losses can significantly influence the voltage reading, especially at high currents.
 In both cases, the voltage drop scales with the discharge current.